moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Protocol Violation: The remote endpoint performed an action that was disallowed by the specification.

-* Duplicate Track ID: The endpoint attempted to use a Track ID that was already in use.
+* Duplicate Track Alias: The endpoint attempted to use a Track Alias that was already in use.

 * GOAWAY Timeout: The session was closed because the client took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.